A landfill turning problems into energy

 Karl-Heinz Zurhold, graduate engineer and veteran of the energy revolution sums up the self-image of his region: "When it comes to the expansion of renewable energies in the Münsterland region, there will be no competition between us - we help each other. “

-Zurhold, who began building wind turbines in 2000 and thus producing electricity from renewable energies, has since implemented many small and large projects with Next Kraftwerke, among others, not only in an advisory but also in an executive function.
+Zurhold, who began building wind turbines in 2000 and thus producing electricity from renewable energies, has since implemented many small and large projects not only in an advisory but also in an executive function.

 "Everything is represented - from a few to many dozen wind turbines, biogas plants and photovoltaics.
 We are very well networked in the Münsterland region, we know and help each other with projects", explains the convinced energy entrepreneur and networker.
-"We recognized early on, that pooling our plants offers us many advantages - the step into a virtual power plant is only logical.
-When I arrive with 5 MW instead of 500 kW, it makes a completely different impression, even with the direct marketer."
-The current project of the bustling Münsterlander, which started direct marketing with Next Kraftwerke in March 2017, is a 2,058 kWp photovoltaic plant on a backfilled and sealed former waste dump.
+"We recognized early on that pooling our plants offers us many advantages - the step into a virtual power plant is only logical.
+When I arrive with 5 MW instead of 500 kW, it makes a completely different impression, even with the renewables trader."
+The current project of the bustling Münsterlander, which started green energy trading with Next Kraftwerke in March 2017, is a 2,058 kWp photovoltaic plant on a backfilled and sealed former waste dump.
 A total of 8,760 PV modules produce clean electricity on the renaturalised green space, which the electricity traders, analysts and control system technicians from Cologne-based Next Kraftwerke market optimally.

-Nevertheless, Karl-Heinz Zurhold remains optimistic, his confidence comes from his strong network of many committed supporters: "We are a genuine "we" group.
+Nevertheless, Zurhold remains optimistic, his confidence comes from his strong network of many committed supporters: "We are a genuine 'we' group.
 We are not in competition with each other, but live the cooperative idea every day by helping, supporting and advising each other on projects".
-The cooperation with Next Kraftwerke fits perfectly into this concept: "Helping each other, finding solutions and working forward for enabling renewables - that is the common goal" summarizes Karl-Heinz Zurhold with a view to his PV plant, which creates solutions for the future out off a former problem landsite.
+The cooperation with Next Kraftwerke fits perfectly into this concept: "Helping each other, finding solutions and working forward for enabling renewables - that is the common goal" summarizes Zurhold.

 Facts & Figures